 The thicker the material, the more durable it is, in terms of impact resistance.
 While these measurements seem very thin, hollow-back vinyl siding is fairly adequate in providing insulation.
 It scores .61 on the R-value scale.
 Compare this to say Cedar Shake which scores .9 and is around 10 times the thickness.

 Foam-back vinyl siding is ideal for increasing the insulation of your home.
 Better insulation means greater energy efficiency.
 Foam-back scores 1.8, or three times the R-value of hollow-back.
 In terms of all types of siding, this is near the top.
 To put things in perspective, Fiber Cement, Brick and most Stone veneers are all well under 1.0.
 Besides increasing insulation, foam-back also enhances impact resistance, generally has less seams, and the foam material (EPS) doesn’t absorb moisture.

-The caveat is, of course, added material cost.
-Hollow-back usually runs about $1 to $3 per sq. ft. for material.
-Whereas foam-back costs $2 to $5 per sq. ft.
+The caveat is, of course, the added material cost.
+Hollow-back usually runs about $1.50 to $3.50 per sq. ft. for material.
+Whereas foam-back premium vinyl panels can costs $2.00 to $4.50 per sq. ft.
 Siding systems must also account for the additional thickness, which may add to overall cost.
 And waste of materials gets more expensive going with insulated.
 The tools for the project are all essentially the same, though you’re better off using a circular saw for cuts rather than relying on tin snips.

 Removing Old Siding

 While it is possible to put vinyl siding over some instances of existing siding, we suggest you remove all the old siding.
 Working from scratch is the first goal of a siding project.
 This way, you can see if any portion of the exterior walls needs repairs and address that before new siding goes up.
 Plus, you’ll have better ability to put house wrap along wall studs and create a smooth sheathing for all new siding.